TIBCOSoftware/snappydata/docs/programming_guide/stream_processing_using_sql.md

 The streamTable created in the above example can be accessed from snappy-sql and can be queried using ad-hoc SQL queries.

 ## Stream SQL through snappy-sql
-Start a SnappyData cluster and connect through snappy-sql :
+Start a TIBCO ComputeDB cluster and connect through snappy-sql :

 ```pre
 //create a connection